ybkamaleri/dataset/README.md

-# dataset
+# Data sets
-Data sets for testing function or analysis
+Data sets for testing functions or analysis

 - **gdata.rds** consists of different data from all states in USA
 - **gdata.csv** is csv verion of gdata